 Crouch Fine Arts Library

-Houses the music and visual arts collections as well as audio and video collections for the central libraries.
-Recognized as one of the most distinguished music libraries in the Southwest, the Crouch Library boasts a collection of approximately 50,000 audio and video recordings; 75,000 music scores; and 50,000 books on various aspects of music.
-The Crouch Library's special collections include rare and unique materials dating as far back as the 11th century.
+The Crouch Fine Arts Library houses the music and visual arts collections, as well as audio and video recordings for other disciplines.
+Recognized as one of the most distinguished music libraries in the Southwest, it boasts collections of approximately 75,000 music scores, 65,000 audio recordings, 10,000 video recordings, and 35,000 books on various aspects of music.
+The Library's special collections include rare and unique materials dating as far back as the 11th century.

 W. R. Poage Legislative Library